Has it really been seven years of me doing This Year In Video Game Blogging. Good lord.

 I don’t know what goes through people’s heads when they’re imagining me working on TYIVGB.
 I get the distinct impression, despite me every explaining how it is, that people think I look like this while working:

-When, in reality, it’s far more accurate the process looks like this:
+When, in reality, this is far more accurate of what the process looks like this:

 Size of longlist: 195 links

 Most represented author in the longlist: Don’t know for sure, either Robert Rath of Heather Alexandra

 Step two is the real kicker of this whole project.
 I should note that this year was another first for me.
 Since I began doing this project in 2010, I have always had someone helping me to one degree or another.
 This was the first year I’ve ever done TYIVGB all alone from beginning to end.

 This is not much of a problem during the reading section of the process.
 In fact, as I’ve learned over the years, it is preferable.
 It time intensive, doesn’t sound great over a Skype call, and can actually cost more time to do it that way.
 The process is not just about evaluating whether a piece is good or not, but keeping the shape of the whole of the year in mind.
 Allowing the brain to do the subconscious work of discerning thematic threads and preliminary organizing.

 Imagine, for example, there were two people splitting the work.
 The second person reads a great piece on such and such a game and includes it in the long list, like they should.
 But they wont know that the first person had read a better, more comprehensive piece covering a lot of the same points and included that in the longlist already.
 Ultimately, both pieces would have to be read by one person and evaluated anyway, so why add more effort to the process?